 - 2.1 All Members, except members of the Cabinet, are eligible for appointment to the Scrutiny and Overview Committee, and any Scrutiny Sub-Committees.
 However, no Member may be involved in scrutinising a decision in which they have been directly involved. - Appointments to the Scrutiny and Overview Committee shall be made at the Annual Meeting of the Council.
 Appointments to the Sub-Committees shall normally be made at the annual meeting of the Council but the Scrutiny and Overview Committee may, in accordance with (and subject to the restrictions within) the provisions of Article 6(k) appoint further Sub-Committees and shall determine the membership (including co-optees) functions and terms of reference of the Sub-Committee so established. - 2.3 Vacancies on the Scrutiny and Overview Committee shall be filled by nomination to the next meeting of the Scrutiny and Overview Committee following receipt of a notice of resignation to the Council Solicitor. - 2.4 Further to Rule 1.2 (iv) of these procedure rules, appointments to Sub-Committees may be varied by resolution of the Scrutiny and Overview Committee at any point during the Municipal Year. - All voting co-opted members must sign and adhere to the Croydon Members' Code of Conduct.
 Any non-voting co-opted member must sign and adhere to the Code of Conduct for non-voting co-optees.
 Any person appointed to become a voting co-opted Member who does not agree to abide by the Croydon Members' Code of Conduct or any non-voting co-opted members who does not agree to abide by the Code of Conduct for Non-Voting Co-Optees shall not serve on the Committee or Sub-Committee.
-Provided that they have agreed to abide by the Croydon Members' Code of Conduct, voting co-opted members shall be entitled to any confidential or exempt documents relevant to the function for which they are permitted to vote subject always to the duty to keep such confidential and exempt information confidential and not to use or otherwise disclose sapingern and adhere to the Croydon Members' and adhere to the Croydon Members and adhere to the Code of Conduct, voting co-opted members' Code of Conduct, voting co-opted members shall be entitled to any confidential or exempt documents relevant to the function for which they are permitted to vote subject always to the duty to keep such confidential and exempt information confidential and not their duties as a coo-opted member.
+Provided that they have agreed to abide by the Croydon Members' Code of Conduct, voting co-opted members shall be entitled to any confidential or exempt documents relevant to the function for which they are permitted to vote subject always to the duty to keep such confidential and exempt information confidential and not to use or otherwise disclose sapingern and adhere to the Croydon Members' and adhere to the Croydon Members' co-opted members who does not agree to abide by the Code of Conduct for Non-Voting Co-Optees shall not serve on the Croydon Members' Code of Conduct, voting co-opted members shall be entitled to any confidential or exempt documents relevant to the function for which they are permitted to vote subject always to the duty to keep such confidential and exempt information confidential and not their duties as a coo-opted member.